cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 Aug 25, 2019 - Major revisions, more cleanup

 Feb 3, 2020 - Revisions to handle acknowledgements of success & failure

+Feb 24, 2020 - Revisions to infer source field, inclusion of version string

 ## Copyright